 Hypercalcaemia should be suspected when a cancer patient experiences acute or subacute confusion, asthenia or drowsiness, even when they are indolent symptoms.
 Hypercalcaemia-induced delirium is often reversible (in approximately 40% of episodes), compared with other underlying causes [73].
 However, both hypercalcaemia and delirium are independent negative prognostic factors for survival in cancer patients, with hypercalcaemia often becoming treatment-refractory towards the end of life [91, 92].

 Bisphosphonates may efficiently control hypercalcaemia.
-In two concurrent, parallel, multicentre double-blind RCTs, adult patients with cancer and a corrected serum calcium ≥ 3.00 mmol/L were randomised to receive zoledronic acid in either a 4-mg dose (N = 86), or an 8-mg dose (N = 90) administered as a 5-minute intravenous (i.v.) infusion, or pamidronate (90 mg) as a 2-hi.v. infusion [93]. i.v. fluids were given before and during the administration of the study drug.
+In two concurrent, parallel, multicentre double-blind RCTs, adult patients with cancer and a corrected serum calcium ≥ 3.00 mmol/L were randomised to receive zoledronic acid in either a 4-mg dose (n= 86), or an 8-mg dose (n= 90) administered as a 5-minute intravenous (i.v.) infusion or pamidronate (90 mg) as a 2-hour i.v. infusion [93]. i.v. fluids were given before and during the administration of the study drug.
 Calcium levels normalised in approximately 50% of study participants in the zoledronic acid arms, compared with 33% in the pamidronate arm by day 4.
 A complete response (defined as attaining a serum calcium corrected for albumin of ≤ 2.70 mmol/L by day 10) occurred in 88.4% of the 4-mg zoledronic acid group, compared with 69.7% in the pamidronate group (P = 0.002).

 Recommendation: